Who We Are

 I will make you a light to the nations that my salvation will be proclaimed to the ends of the earth. − Isaiah 49:6

-The global community of Yeshua’s followers is an invisible community composed of everyone in the world who embraces Yeshua as their Messiah.
-This invisible congregation consists of Jews, non-Jews, and countless men and women from every race, ethnicity, and culture.
-It is comprised of local communities around the world who express their worship and practice their faith through their own beautiful cultural traditions.
-God delights in the colorful diversity and inclusiveness of this global community. − Genesis 12:3; Psalm 86:9; Matthew 24:14; Revelation 7:9
+We are a visible expression of the global community of Yeshua’s followers, called to make our light shine before men and women.
+This global community consists of Jews, Christians, and countless men and women from every race, ethnicity, and culture.
+It is comprised of local communities around the world who express their worship and practice their faith through their own beautiful cultural traditions, so long as their traditions and cultural expressions are in agreement with the Word of God. − Genesis 12:3; Psalm 86:9; Matthew 24:14; Revelation 7:9

 Hama’alot b’shuv Adonai et shivat Tzion, hayiinu k’chol’mim.